rust-lang/book/second-edition/src/ch20-05-sending-requests-via-channels.md

 are using the fields to store data we need to keep around.
-In another sense, no, the warnings aren’t wrong, and they’re telling us that we’ve forgotten to do something: we never do anything to clean up our thread pool once it’s done being used, we just use `CTRL-C` to stop the program and let the operating system clean up after us.
+In another sense, no, the warnings aren’t wrong, and they’re telling us that we’ve forgotten to do something: we never do anything to clean up our thread pool once it’s done being used, we just use <span class="keystroke">ctrl-C</span> to stop the program and let the operating system clean up after us.
 Let’s implement a graceful shutdown that cleans up everything we’ve created instead.